-E.2.6 Early Dismissal
+E.2.5 Early Dismissal

-Students who must leave school early for a doctor's appointment or some other emergency are to present a note/e-mail from their parents to their classroom teacher.
+Students who must leave school early for a doctor's appointment or some other emergency are to present a note/email from their parents to their classroom teacher.
 The note is to include the student's full name, date, time of departure, estimated time of return (if returning that day), reason for leaving early and a parent's signature.
-Student will be sent to the office for parent to pick up and sign out.
+Once a parent arrives at the office, the student will be called down for sign out.
 Students should never be picked up at the classroom.
 Prior notification is required for early dismissal for medical appointments.